jdwije/LEWT/README.md

 This will generate a folder ```/docs``` with the  documentation in it as a HTML web page.

-Finally go browse through the source code, there is only ~1500 lines of ruby including comments which which I have tried to be liberal.
+Finally go browse through the source code, there is only ~1500 lines of ruby including comments with which I have tried to be liberal.

 ## License